Minimum Wage with Its Purpose, Pros, Cons, and History

 In 2016, the Pew Research Center found only 2.7 percent of working Americans earn minimum wage or less.
 That's down from 13.4 percent in 1979.
 According to the Bureau of Labor Statistics, 700,000 hourly workers earned exactly the minimum wage.

 Those who earn the minimum wage or less are young.
-More than half are between 16 to 24, while half of those are teenagers.
-Most (77 percent) are white, and almost half are white women.
-That's because 64 percent are part-time workers.
+More than half are between 16 and 24, while half of those are teenagers.
+Most or 77 percent are white and almost half are white women.
+Sixty-four percent are part-time workers.

 More than half work in the hotel and restaurant business.
 Retail employs 14 percent of minimum wage workers.
 Eight percent work in education and health services.